iffy/norm/README.md

     print names
     assert len(names) == 5, names

-    # find only the characters in the Dawn Treader (using previous query)
+    # find only the characters in the Dawn Treader (using previous query as
+    # a starting point)
     cs_lewis_dawn_treader = query.find(Character,
         Book.title == u'The Voyage of the Dawn Treader')